openbuckets/openbuckets-sdk-js/docs/BucketsApi.md

 let opts = {
-  'keywords': abg, // String | the search keywords to filter bucket names (e.g., \"abg\") 'type': aws, // String | the type of bucket to filter (e.g., aws,dos,azure,gcp) 'exact': 0, // String | whether to perform an exact match for the keywords (0 for false, 1 for true) 'start': 0, // String | starting index for pagination 'limit': 1000, // String | number of search results to return per page 'order': fileCount, // String | the sorting field for the search results (e.g., \"fileCount\" for sorting by file count) 'direction': asc // String | the sorting direction for the search results (e.g., \"asc\" for ascending) };
+  'keywords': abg, // String | the search keywords to filter bucket names (e.g., \"abg\") 'type': aws, // String | the type of bucket to filter (e.g., aws,dos,azure,gcp) 'exact': 0, // Number | whether to perform an exact match for the keywords (0 for false, 1 for true) 'start': 0, // Number | starting index for pagination 'limit': 1000, // Number | number of search results to return per page 'order': fileCount, // String | the sorting field for the search results (e.g., \"fileCount\" for sorting by file count) 'direction': asc // String | the sorting direction for the search results (e.g., \"asc\" for ascending) };